Last Updated: 29.09.2023

 Small and unassuming, fin keys tend to disappear at an alarming rate on surf trips.
 For this reason, we recommend you take at least a couple with you.

 There’s always one person who wants to ‘borrow’ one anyway and for whatever reason never returns it.
-So having a backup will ensure you can still swap out your fins if necessary without having to endure the skeptical gaze of the person you’re hitting up for theirs.
+So, having a backup will ensure you can still swap out your fins if necessary without having to endure the skeptical gaze of the person you’re hitting up for theirs.
 If you find yourself sans fin key, an Allen/hex key will do the job just as well.
 But there won’t be many situations when someone has one of these but no fin key.
-Unless you spend a lot of time surfing with construction workers.

 The best types will protect you from UVA and UVB radiation.
 Both of which can damage your skin and lead to more serious dermatological issues further down the track.
 A good sunscreen should also be 30+ and contain no oxybenzone.
 This is one of several ingredients known to be toxic to coral.
 In regards to performance, low-quality sunscreen can feel greasy.
 If it finds its way onto the deck of your board, say hello to a couple of awkward faceplants when you try to stand up on the first wave of the day.